firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

 ### Overview

-You can be notified of incoming transactions and other asynchronous events.
-For this we use a notification mechanism that allows you to specify a webhook URL or your own Amazon SQS queue to register for specific types of events.
+You can receive notifications for incoming transactions and other asynchronous events using a notification mechanism that allows you to specify a webhook URL or your own Amazon SQS queue.
+You can register for specific types of events.

 >**Please Note:<br>**
 >This feature is designed to help you monitor resources across the entire Form3 API.
-Some examples and parameters in this section may not apply to single-scheme integration.
+Some examples and parameters in this section may not apply to single-scheme integrations.

-Whenever a corresponding event occurs in the system, we will call the webhook or post to the queue.
+Whenever an event occurs in the system, Form3 will either call the webhook or post to the queue.

-The [subscription resource](https://www.api-docs.form3.tech/api/schemes/bacs/event-notifications/create-a-subscription) allows you to manage these notification endpoints and subscribe, cancel and query existing subscriptions.
+The [subscription resource](https://www.api-docs.form3.tech/api/schemes/bacs/event-notifications/create-a-subscription) allows you to manage notification endpoints, and subscribe, cancel and query existing subscriptions.

-Note that you can set up a maximum of 150 notification endpoints of either `http` or `queue` type, and filter across a number of different [events](https://www.api-docs.form3.tech/api/schemes/bacs/event-notifications/create-a-subscription).
-If you have more than 150 subscriptions you will not be able to create new subscriptions but you can update existing subscriptions or delete them to create more.
+You can configure a maximum of 150 notification endpoints (either `http` or `queue`) and filter across a number of different [events](https://www.api-docs.form3.tech/api/schemes/bacs/event-notifications/create-a-subscription).
+If you exceed this limit of 150 subscriptions, you will not be able to create new subscriptions but you can update existing subscriptions or delete them to create more.

 We generally recommend using webhooks over proprietary queues, as webhooks are not dependent on the cloud provider.